Lambda Tea

 Our machine was surprisingly popular.
 We dispensed over 500 cups of boba within a month and sold each cup for $3.50.
 203 unique customers purchased Lambda Tea boba and 46 peoples purchased 4+ cups of boba within two weeks.

 Later, we applied to Y Combinator, a startup accelerator, and were funded $120,000 in exchange for 7% equity.
 We were the youngest team in our batch.
 We took a leave of absence and stayed in San Francisco for 8 months to develop our company.
-However, we weren't prepared to drop out of MIT so we came back to school.
+However, we came back to school.
 That is a long story for another day.